Teshuvoh Tefilloh Tzedokoh

 Priority Areas

-Based on the charity's name, location, and operational context, the organization appears to focus on supporting the Orthodox Jewish community in the Manchester/Salford area.
+The charity operates throughout England and Wales, though based on its location and operational context, it appears to focus primarily on the Orthodox Jewish community in the Manchester/Salford area.
 The charity provides:

 What They Don't Fund

 No specific exclusions are publicly documented.
-Given the charity's apparent focus on the Jewish community in Greater Manchester, funding is likely restricted to beneficiaries within that community.
+Given the charity's focus on the Jewish community and its specific charitable objects relating to Jewish Orthodox religion and education, funding is likely restricted to beneficiaries within that community.

 Ready to write a winning application for Teshuvoh Tefilloh Tzedokoh?